Felling and nesting birds

 Balancing the forest's benefits

 Having taken precautions and balanced the risks, we accept some birds may still be impacted.
-However, the overall benefits of forest management to breeding bird populations outweigh the risk of any incidental impacts on an individual bird.
+Under the Wildlife & Countryside Act, it is legal to have destroyed a nest, egg or bird if it can be shown that the act was the incidental result of a lawful operation which could not reasonably have been avoided.
+The overall benefits of forest management to breeding bird populations outweigh the risk of any incidental impacts on individual birds.

 Thinning and felling in woodlands creates habitats that support a wider range of species, including breeding birds.
 A lack of woodland management is a key cause of biodiversity decline across the country (State of Nature, 2019), so it is essential.
 Most of the forest is left undisturbed at any one time, and the period between management ensures that local wildlife has enough time to recover.